amansn/frontend-nanodegree-feedreader/README.md

 # Project Overview

 In this project, I was given a web-based application that reads RSS feeds.
 The goal of this project was to learn how to use Jasmine to perform testing.
-An initial test was already included in the code to serve as reference.
+An initial spec was already included in the code to serve as reference.
 I was able to write a series of tests to ensure the web-app worked correctly.

 # To Run